Art Supplies & Easels | Madison Art Shop

 • Don’t use expensive natural hair brushes on rough surfaces, including rough or textured canvas, or they will wear out very quickly.
 Synthetics are more suited to these surfaces, and less costly to replace when they wear out.

 • Condition your Natural Hair brushes.
 Lard oil is our recommendation.
 It’s inexpensive, found in any good hardware store and is just what a brush needs after weeks of painting on rough surfaces, and being cleaned with solvents.
-To rejuvenate your brushes, spread out an old turkish towel or other heavy rag, lay down your brushes with heads all pointing in one direction, then put a drop or two of oil on each brush head.
-Gently work the oil into the hair and wrap the brushes up in the towel (making sure brush heads aren’t bent).
-Store for up to 2 weeks and when you unwrap the brushes, the oil should be fully absorbed.
+To rejuvenate your brushes, spread out an old Turkish towel or other heavy rag, lay down your brushes with heads all pointing in one direction, then put a drop or two of oil on each brush head.
+Gently work the oil into the hair and wrap the brushes up in the towel (do not bend brush heads).
+Leave it so for two weeks and your brushes will be newly conditioned!
 Wash brushes gently and they are ready to paint.

 MORE TIPS ON ARTISTS' BRUSHES: